One of the Few

+The song was also covered by British rock band Anathema on their album Alternative 4.

 Reception

 In a retrospective review for The Final Cut, Rachel Mann of The Quietus described "One of the Few" as "plaintive and consciously echoes Wilfred Owen's poem The Send Off, with its talk of siding sheds and the trains ready to take young men to their deaths."